bonomani/devmon/docs/TEMPLATES.md

  they do not need as there is only one value.
 The threshold field cannot use data aliases (oids) value (this is feature request).

- Starting with version 0.20.1
- - We can have multiple error message for a color
- - The threshold engine change it behaviour

- New threshold engine v0.20.1
- 0. Split the threshold field with the comma delimiter
- 1. Evaluate the precision of the threshold based on its operator
+ The evaluation order has 2 level
+ The precision is evaluate first
+ ### A 'precise' threshold has a higher priority
-    7. =, eq
+ - Priority 7: =, eq
-    6. > >= < >=
+ - Priority 6: > >= < >=
-    5. ~= (smart match)
+ - Priority 5: ~= (smart match)
-    4. !~  (negative smart match)
+ - Priority 4: !~  (negative smart match)
-    3. !=, ne
+ - Priority 3: !=, ne
-    2. _AUTOMATCH_
+ - Priority 2: _AUTOMATCH_
-    1. (empty)
+ - Priority 1: (empty)
- 2. Then the order from highest severity to the lowest red->yellow->clear->green

- This change normnally is mainly compatible with previous implementation, but but add greater flexibility
+ ### A 'highest severity' has a higher priority
+ - Priority for high to low  red->yellow->clear->green

- One thing to note about thresholds is that they are lumped into one of twoi
+ One thing to note about thresholds is that they are lumped into one of two
  categories: numeric and non-numeric
  - Some operateur like Smart match only appy to non-numeric.
  - Numeric operator are evaluated first